micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 1.md

-For we write you nothing else but simply what you can read and understand [there is no double meaning to what we say], and I hope that you will become thoroughly acquainted [with [^e]divine things] _and_ know _and_ understand [them] accurately _and_ well to the end,
+For we write you nothing else but simply what you can read and understand [there is no double meaning to what we say], and I hope that you will become thoroughly acquainted [with divine things] _and_ know _and_ understand [them] accurately _and_ well to the end,